kaluzynskirafal0-sudo/Endless-Runner/README.md

 # Endless-Runner
-Simple endless runner about jumping through fences. part of "Create with Code" course.
+Simple endless runner about jumping through fences.
+This project was created as part of my learning process using Unity.

+Features:
+- Player jumping mechanic
+- Obstacle spawning system
+- Basic collision and game over system

 Controls: Spacebar